david-hernandez/drupal8-oop/2-Visibility-and-scope/README.md

 means we can also access it without an object.
 Since it has a default value set (`4`) we would be able to retrieve that value directly from the class.

-The format for doing this is to write the class name, `Animal`, followed by a double colon, then the method or property we want to access.
+The format for doing this is to write the class name, `Animal`, followed by a double colon, then the member we want to access.
 Notice that in the case of a property, we use a dollar sign (`$`) to identify the property.
 We did not do this with the arrow operator (`->`).
 Just remember that there will always be at least one dollar sign when dealing with properties.
 Either there is an object which will have one, or the property will.
 There will not be two.